 Another important piece of data: hereditary prostate and ovarian cancer, as well as breast cancer, are associated with mutations in the BRCA1 and BRCA2 genes.
 Although rare, these mutations can be passed on from either parent and can affect the risk of cancers in both women and men, notes Susan G. Komen.
 Consult your doctor to determine if a BRCA gene test is appropriate based on your family’s medical history.

 For more information about each disease — from additional signs and symptoms to available courses of treatment and current statistics — visit the ACS’s websites for prostate cancer and ovarian cancer.
 These resources also provide the latest guidelines for screenings as well as common treatment side effects and next steps after treatment.

 If you or a loved one has been diagnosed with prostate cancer, ovarian cancer, or another advanced illness, Fifth Season Financial may be able to help.
-Our Funds for Living and Giving (FLAG) program provides patients with an advance on their life insurance policy, which can be used without restriction.
-FLAG also preserves funds for beneficiaries to receive in the future.
+Our Funds for Living Program provides patients with an advance on their life insurance policy, which can be used without restriction.
+Funds For Living also preserves funds for beneficiaries to receive in the future.
 To learn more about the program, contact us today.

 Relieve financial stress with the Funds For Living Program, a viatical alternative that uses your life insurance for a cash advance